 This is where the art comes in – indexing for performance is really about finding the right balance between too many and too few indexes, as well as trying to get more from the indexes that you do keep.

 Having said that, it’s way beyond the scope of what we can talk about in a short post.
-Unfortunately, a full discussion about these things would take a lot of time but I do have a few links that might help if you’re interested in digging in a bit deeper:
+Unfortunately, a full discussion about these things would take a lot of time but if you’re interested in digging in a bit deeper on any of these topics…

 - When should columns be put in the key (and in what order should they be defined) versus when should they be in the INCLUDE list?